brianhill/astronomy/daily_schedule_term_5.md

 ### Week 3 &mdash; Chapter 4 &mdash; The Daily, Monthly, and Annual Motions of the Heavens

 * Tuesday, March 30 &mdash; Finish Chapter 4 of The Cosmos. &mdash; Read Chapters XI, XII, XIII, and XIV from The Friendly Stars (the winter stars, which are now setting in the west) &mdash; Observe the stars in the west (compare with the [star chart for the west](./resources/StarChartWest-2021-03-26.png) that I handed out) and add your observing notes for those stars to [Friendly Stars - 15 Brightest](./resources/FriendlyStars-15Brightest.pdf) worksheet &mdash; Read Chapter 4 from Venus in Transit (but not the appendix on parallax)
-* Friday, April 2 &mdash; Read *The Cosmos* Sections 5.1-5.5 &mdash; Read Chapters V, VI, and XV from *The Friendly Stars* &mdash; Read Chapter 5 of *Venus In Transit* &mdash; From Ian Ridpath's website, read Gemini, Canis Minor, Canis Major, Orion, Taurus, and Auriga (the spectacular display setting in the west right now) &mdash; Read *The Cosmos* Sections 5.1-5.5 &mdash; Problem Set 2: Aristarchus Measures the Size and Distance of the Moon
+* Friday, April 2 &mdash; Read *The Cosmos* Sections 5.1-5.5 &mdash; Read Chapter 5 of *Venus In Transit* &mdash; Problem Set 2: Aristarchus Measures the Size and Distance of the Moon

-### Week 4 &mdash; Start Chapter 5 &mdash; Gravitation and Motion (through Kepler's Laws)
+### Week 4 &mdash; Start Chapter 5 &mdash; Gravitation and Motion

-* Tuesday, April 6 &dash; Kepler's Laws (through Section 5.6)
+* Tuesday, April 6 &dash; Read *The Cosmos* Section 5.6 (Kepler's Laws) *any more for this class?* &mdash; Read Chapters V, VI, and XV from *The Friendly Stars* (Spica, Vega, and Regulus) &mdash; Read Chapter 6 of *Venus In Transit* &mdash; From Ian Ridpath's website: Gemini, Canis Minor, Canis Major, Orion, Taurus, and Auriga (the spectacular display setting in the west right now) &mdash; Problem Set 3: [Mars Retrograde Construction](./resources/MarsRetrogradeConstruction-2021-03-06.pdf) (started in class) &mdash; Problem Set 4: TEXTBOOK PROBLEMS I STILL NEED TO CHOOSE
-* Friday, April 9 &mdash; First Midterm
+* Friday, April 9 &mdash; First Midterm (first half of class) &mdash; Start Newton's Laws (second half of class)

-### Week 5 &mdash; Finish Chapter 5 &mdash; Newton's Laws &mdash; Start Chapters 6 to 9 &mdash; The Rocky Planets
+### Week 5 &mdash; Finish Chapter 5 &mdash; Gravitation and Motion &mdash; Start Chapters 6 to 9 &mdash; The Rocky Planets

-* Tuesday, April 13 &mdash; Newton's Laws
+* Tuesday, April 13 &mdash; Finish Newton's Laws
 * Friday, April 16 &mdash; The Rocky Planets

 ### Week 6 &mdash; Finish Chapters 6 to 9 &mdash; the Gas Giants, The Asteroid Belt, The Kuiper Belt, and Other Planetary Systems (Exoplanets)